polarbub/MC-Server-Bot/README.md

 ## Update:

-1) Dowload the new files from github, or if you've used git do `git pull`
+1) Download the new files from github, or if you've used git do `git pull`

-2) In the server's folder run `npm install`

-3) In the server's folder run `npm run build`

 ## KNOWN BUGS